Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/delay_degradation.md

 de_chan0 = [[]]
 tspan = (0.,tf)
 ```
+where `de_chan0` is the initial condition for the delay channel, which is a vector of arrays whose `k`th entry stores the schduled delay time for `k`th delay channel.
+Here we assume $X_I(0) = 0$, thus only an empty array.
 So we can define the `DiscreteProblem`
 ```julia
 dprob = DiscreteProblem(u0, tspan)
 ```